The electronic and magnetic structures of bilayer La$_3$Ni$_2$O$_7$ at ambient pressure: INTRODUCTION

 Being a counterpart to copper, there has long been a theoretical proposition that nickelates could harbor high-temperature superconductivity (SC) \cite{rice_PhysRevB.59.7901,pickett_PhysRevB.70.165109,Khaliullin_PhysRevLett.100.016404,hujp_PhysRevX.5.041012,jphugene2016}, mirroring the physics observed in the high-$T_c$ cuprates \cite{doping_mott,keimer_review,sc_wtcu, iron1,iron2,iron_review}.
 However, identifying a suitable nickelate proves to be a complex challenge.
 Owing to sustained synthesis efforts \cite{nickelates0,nickelates1,nickelates2,nickelates4,nickelates5}, the manifestation of superconductivity has been successfully accomplished in thin films of the ``infinite-layer" nickelates (Sr,Nd)NiO$_2$ in 2019 \cite{lidanfeng,lidanfeng2,lidanfeng3}, opening the Nickel age of superconductivity \cite{norman}.

-Most recently, single crystals of a new type of bulk transition metal oxide La$_3$Ni$_2$O$_7$ (LNO), structurally closer to hole-doped cuprates, were successfully synthesized \cite{meng_wang,meng_wang2,chengjg_crystal}.
+In 2023, single crystals of a new type of bulk transition metal oxide La$_3$Ni$_2$O$_7$ (LNO), structurally closer to hole-doped cuprates, were successfully synthesized \cite{meng_wang,meng_wang2,chengjg_crystal}.
 Under high pressure, a high-temperature superconducting transition $T_c\sim80$K was reported \cite{meng_wang,chengjg,yuanhq,chengjg_crystal,chengjg_poly,sunll}, adding a new family to the nickelates superconductors.
-Following its discovery, extensive theoretical studies have been dedicated to understanding this novel material \cite{yaodx,dagotto1,wangqh,Kuroki,guyh,zhanggm,werner,yangf,wucj,dagotto2,yangyf2}.
-However, the electronic structure of LNO and its SC origin, especially the role of the $e_{g}$ orbitals, are still under debate.
-Based on density functional theory (DFT) calculations \cite{meng_wang,yaodx}, it was thought that the bonding $d_{z^2}$ band emerges as an active partially occupied band in the LNO electronic structure at high pressure.
-Hence, many theoretical proposals followed that the bonding $d_{z^2}$ band may play an important role in the origin of LNO superconductivity.
+Following its discovery, extensive theoretical studies have been dedicated to understanding this novel material \cite{yaodx,dagotto1,wangqh,Kuroki,guyh,zhanggm,werner,yangf,wucj,dagotto2,yangyf2,ryee2023critical,kun_cpl,PhysRevB.108.L201121,PhysRevB.109.115114}.
+However, the electronic structure of LNO and its SC origin are still under debate.
+Recently, a spin density wave order near $Q=(\pi/2,\pi/2)$ at ambient pressure is confirmed from resonant inelastic X-ray scattering (RIXS) \cite{rixs}, muon spin rotation ($\mu$SR) \cite{musr,musr2}, and nuclear magnetic resonance (NMR) \cite{nmr} experiments below 153K \cite{meng_wang2}.
+Hence, the low-pressure electronic structure and magnetic structures are highly unexplored.

-In this work, we find that the crystal field splitting between the two $e_g$ orbitals and the bilayer coupling were highly underestimated in the previous DFT calculations.
-The important exchange correlation effects turn out to be much stronger, resulting in large splittings that push the bonding $d_{z^2}$ bands below the Fermi level to become fully occupied.
-This leads to distinct new electronic structures both at ambient pressure and at high pressure for LNO.
-Including the multi-orbital Hubbard interactions, we find that LNO at ambient pressure harbors a density wave order close to the wave vector $Q=(\pi/2, \pi/2)$, suggesting a density wave instability in this material.
-At high pressure, the emergence of the inversion symmetry between the bilayer leads to a low-energy effective model including the inversion antisymmetric $\beta$ and symmetric $\alpha$ bands.
-The strong electron-electron correlations can drive the near half-filled $\beta$ band to generate a superconducting ground state with a congruent $d$-wave symmetry.
-This result suggests that the bilayer nickelates share a similar electronic gene of high-temperature superconductivity with the cuprates in which a near half-filled 3$d_{x^2-y^2}$ orbital band is isolated near Fermi level \cite{hujp_PhysRevX.5.041012,jphugene2016}.
+In this work, we carry out a systematic study of the electronic and magnetic structure of LNO.
+We find that the crystal field splitting between the two $e_g$ orbitals and the bilayer coupling were highly underestimated in the previous density functional theory (DFT) calculations.
+The important exchange-correlation effects turn out to be much stronger, resulting in large splittings that push the bonding $d_{z^2}$ bands below the Fermi level to become fully occupied.
+This leads to distinct new electronic structures for LNO.
+The calculated Fermi surfaces and the correlation normalized band structure match well with ARPES measurements at ambient pressure.
+In contrast, previous DFT results have not described this very well.
+Based on our new results, we find that LNO at ambient pressure harbors the density wave order close to the wave vector $Q$.
+Then, using the mean-field decoupling and DFT+U methods, we successfully identify the double stripe magnetic structure of LNO at ambient pressure.